Making a successful transition to college

 Data and Analysis

 The graph clearly shows that, year after year, Oglethorpe’s first-to-second year retention rate is among the higher ones relative to other GICA institutions.
 Indeed, Oglethorpe’s retention rate is always higher than the mean GICA rate, and Oglethorpe’s rank order always puts it in the top half of its 22 GICA competitors (and frequently in the top third or even better).
-Also, for 2007 through 2012 (the last year for which complete data are available), all institutions in the U.S. showed retention rates hovering between 71.3% and 71.8%.
-Obviously Oglethorpe’s rates over these same years are at least a few percentage points—and up to nine or ten percentage points—higher than the U.S. average.
+Also, for the previous decade, all institutions in the U.S. showed retention rates hovering between approximately 71 and 72 percent.
+Obviously Oglethorpe’s rates over these same years are typically at least a few percentage points—and up to nine or ten percentage points—higher than the U.S. average.